ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

   - We only have one relayer application running.
 Computer that runs the relayer application might encounter an error, maybe an electricity outage or we might need to update and restart the relayer application itself.
-In that case, our bridge would stop working for that timeframe and users would not be able to bridge their tokens.
+In that case, our bridge would stop working for that time frame and users would not be able to bridge their tokens.

 ### Suggestions